kwertyops/byte-of-python/src/control_flow.md

 *Iterative statements* (or *loops*) allow us to repeat lines of code either a specific number of times, or based on the value of a variable, or based on the contents of stored data.
 In python we will learn `for`-loop statements and `while`-loop statements.

-This chapter covers writing conditional statements to control the flow of your program.
+This chapter covers writing conditional statements (branches) to control the flow of your program.
+The following chapter covers writing iterative statements (loops).